 c) As long as the Academy does not meet the criteria for a mandatory appointment of the Auditors pursuant to Article 69b SCC, the names of the Auditors will not be registered with the commercial register.

-d) Should the Academy meet the criteria for mandatory auditing of its books pursuant to Article 69b SCC, the Auditors shall henceforth be appointed by the general assembly and the standards applicable shall be those prescribed by the relevant provisions of the Swiss law.
+d) Should the Academy meet the criteria for mandatory auditing of its books pursuant to Article 69b SCC, the standards applicable shall be those prescribed by the relevant provisions of the Swiss law

-ARTICLE 12: DISSOLUTIONThe Association may be dissolved by a resolution of the General Assembly.
+The Association may be dissolved by a resolution of the General Assembly with a 2/3 majority of a predefined participation quorum according to Article 7E of this Constitution.
 The Association will then be liquidated by its Executive Committee or by other liquidators appointed by the General Assembly.
 The General Assembly will designate another tax-exempt institution with similar purposes to which all net assets of the Association remaining after the payment of all debts shall be transferred.
 Any distribution of assets of the Association to its members is excluded.

-The Constitution may be amended by a simple majority vote of the General Assembly or by a simple majority of those participating in a postal or electronic vote.
+The Constitution may be amended by an absolute majority vote of the General Assembly or by an absolute majority of those participating in a postal or electronic vote.

-Proposals to change the Constitution should be notified to the Secretary and be open to discussion by the EAACI membership at least three months before the General Assembly.
+Proposals to change the Constitution shall be notified to the EAACI Members and be open to discussion at least two months before the General Assembly.

-So approved in Barcelona by the General Assembly on June 8th, 2015.
+So approved in Munich by the General Assembly on May 28th, 2018.